Goals for Education | Monitoring State Policies

-Throughout 2016-17, legislators and legislative and governors’ staff from Kentucky requested assistance on topics including teacher preparation, governor’s schools and honors programs, college affordability, charter schools, early childhood education, prekindergarten assessments, outcome-based higher education funding, education tax credits and K-12 education governance.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from Kentucky requested assistance on topics including governor’s schools and honors programs, higher education data, secondary and higher education completion rates, and teacher salaries.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Kentucky staff were among those from 10 SREB states at the 2017 meeting.
+Kentucky staff were among those from 8 SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.

 Kentucky legislators were among those in attendance at the 2017-18 meetings of SREB’s Legislative Advisory Council and Legislative Work Conference.